 Role: Landscape Architect

-*a 9-agency steering committee including the Association of Bay Area Governments/Bay Trail, Caltrans, Bay Area Toll Authority, City of Oakland, East Bay Regional Park District, East Bay Municipal Utility District, Port of Oakland, California Transportation Commission, and the San Francisco Bay Conservation and Development Commission
+*The Gateway Park Working Group is a 9-agency steering committee including the Association of Bay Area Governments/Bay Trail, Caltrans, Bay Area Toll Authority, City of Oakland, East Bay Regional Park District, East Bay Municipal Utility District, Port of Oakland, California Transportation Commission, and the San Francisco Bay Conservation and Development Commission.